 The information is, for the most part, collected in telephone interviews by Statistics Sweden's interviewers.
-Interviews are conducted using computer assisted telephone technology and techniques.
-Personal interviews are conducted when the respondent cannot be reached by telephone.
-Less than 0.5% of all interviews are conducted face-to-face.
+Interviews are conducted using computer assisted telephone technology.
+Information on sex, age, region, country of birth, industrial code, level

 The field staff comprises about 200 interviewers.